semperos/ari/README.md

 Non-exhaustive list:

-- TODO: Test coverage (Go reports 14% coverage, currently minimal Goal-level testing as well)
+- TODO: Test coverage
 - TODO: System functions to switch between rich and raw REPL `)repl.rich` and `)repl.raw`
-- TODO: System function for extensible `)help`
+- TODO: System function for cross-mode extensible `)help`
 - TODO: Consider which of ari's functions should be pervasive; review Goal's approach and implement
 - TODO: BUG When using `-l` flag, loaded files aren't completely evaluated.
 Evaluation stops partway through and it's not immediately clear why.
 - TODO: BUG `json.tbl` produces improper zero values when keys are missing.
 Where possible, column lists should be of uniform type and not generic if the data allows for it.